alborworld/homelab/raspberrypi5/README.md

 This folder contains the Docker Compose configuration and related files for services running on the Raspberry Pi 5 in the [alborworld/homelab](https://github.com/alborworld/homelab) setup.

 > For common setup instructions, SOPS usage, and general information, please refer to the [main README](../README.md).
+For a detailed architecture overview, see [docs/ARCHITECTURE.md](../docs/ARCHITECTURE.md).

 ## 📦 Services